enormandeau/stacks_workflow/README.md

 Before starting to use STACKS, you should read the official STACKS papers found at the bottom of the official STACKS page (see link above).

+# Stacks workflow tutorial

+The goal of this workflow is to simplify the use of the STACKS pipeline and make the analyses more reproductible.
+Special care is taken to have a standardized SNP filtering procedure to produce quality SNPs at the end.

 ## Overview of the steps

-1. Install stacks_workflow and STACKS with its dependencies
+1. Install stacks_workflow and STACKS (or STACKS2 if you have a reference genome) with its dependencies
 1. Download your raw data files (illumina lanes or ion proton chips)
 1. Clean the reads and assess their quality
 1. Extract individual data with process_radtags